Temporary Disability Claims

 The other type of temporary disability available is temporary total disability (TTD), which occurs when an employee is injured in such a way that they cannot return to work in any capacity for a period of time.
 Payment for TTD is two-thirds of the injured employee's wages.
 TTD can have a "waiting period" before payments are available, so be sure to speak with a qualified Walnut Creek workers' comp lawyer to determine which disability option is best for you and steps you must take to obtain proper compensation.

 Get Help from a Walnut Creek Workers' Comp Attorney

-Call the Law Offices of Jonathan Brand today if you need help in filing for temporary disability.
-As a seasoned workers' comp lawyer with more than 20 years' experience, attorney Jonathan Brand could counsel you as to which kind of temporary disability benefits are best for you, as well as represent you to ensure that you receive the payments you deserve.
+Call Brand Peters LLP today if you need help in filing for temporary disability.
+As seasoned workers' comp lawyers with 60 years of combined experience, our attorneys could counsel you as to which kind of temporary disability benefits are best for you, as well as represent you to ensure that you receive the payments you deserve.
 Call now for more information.

 Schedule your consultation today!
-Contact a Walnut Creek workers' comp lawyer from the firm for excellent legal advice.
+Contact an experienced workers' comp lawyer from the firm for excellent legal advice.

 Head and neck injury as a result of being hit by a tree trunk.